Pyomo/mpi-sppy/doc/src/amalgomator.rst

-It takes as inputs scenario names, a scenario creator, options and a ``kw_creator`` function. ``kw_creator`` must be a function specific to your problem, taking the amalgaator options as an input, and giving as an output additional arguments for the ``scenario_creator``.
+It takes as inputs scenario names, a scenario creator, options and a ``kw_creator`` function. ``kw_creator`` must be a function specific to your problem, taking the amalgamator options as an input, and giving as an output additional arguments for the ``scenario_creator``.

-The ``options`` argument is a dictionary that specifies information about the problem, and dictates the way Amalgaator runs.
+The ``options`` argument is a dictionary that specifies information about the problem, and dictates the way Amalgamator runs.
 It must contains the following attributes for use with cylinders:

 * A boolean ``2stage`` or ``mstage`` equal to True, indicating a 2-stage or